Use these FREE printable Black history activity pages to learn about African American inventor, Elijah McCoy!

 Want to learn more about Mr. Elijah McCoy?
-Be sure to take a peek at some of the books below and visit my Elijah McCoy webpage for more information.
+Be sure to take a peek at some of the books below.

-Want to go even further, check out the FREE notebooking printables and activity pages I have created for our unit study on Elijah McCoy!
-There are over 40 printable pages available to download!
+Want to go even further?
+Check out the activity pages I have created for our unit study on Elijah McCoy!
+And, they are completely FREE!